microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatmessagereactionidentityset.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a user reacting to a [chatMessage](../resources/chatmessage.md).
-Only user property has value.
+Represents a user that reacted to a [message](../resources/chatmessage.md) in a chat or a channel.
+Only the `user` property has a value.

 Inherits from [identitySet](../resources/identityset.md).